sgoldens/geo-quiz/map-game/README.md

 ## Running a local dev build

-  Until publically deployed, you can follow these directions in a terminal window to run a local development build:
+  Until deployed, you can follow these directions in a terminal window to run a local development build:

 ```
 git clone https://github.com/sgoldens/geo-quiz